Will Exercise Make Me Lose Weight?

 But, exercise doesn’t mean you can eat however much you want.
 You have to be willing to put a little effort into tracking the calorie burn of the exercise using a wearable like an Apple Watch and tracking your food intake with a good macro tracking app.

 As I said earlier, some may not have the physical capacity to exercise.
 This can be due to severe obesity, physical and mental disabilities, or even social anxiety.

-All is not lost if you can’t exercise for any of those reason or others.
-All that you have to do is find your weight loss TDEE and be true to it by using the methods we teach with flexible dieting.
+All is not lost if you can’t exercise for any of those reasons or others.
+All that you have to do is find your weight loss TDEE and be true to it by using the methods we teach with counting macros.
 You will be able to lose and you don’t have to exercise.

 Exercise is not necessary for weight loss but it is beneficial for your overall good health and longevity.
 So, exercise as you see fit, but don’t expect it to produce weight loss.
 Instead, count on your TDEE to do that.